Lu-Nia/Sentiment-Analysis-and-Visualization/README.md

 Preprocessing: Clean and prepare the dataset for analysis.

-Sentiment Analysis: Use machine learning or NLP models to classify review sentiments.
+Sentiment Analysis: Use NLP models to classify review sentiments.

 Visualization: Generate visualizations to explore sentiment trends and insights.